-Launching a trope is the most demanding part of the TLP process.
+Creating a launchable draft is the most demanding part of the TLP process.
 If the replies have been helpful, it'll be much easier.
 This is the final page, and it should be complete, concise and well formatted.
 A page so well written nobody else will feel a need to edit the body text is something to be proud of.

-- The best way to determine if a TLP is ready to be launched is to see if the draft has a net 5 hats- five more tropers think it's ready to launch (added a hat) than think it should be discarded (added a bomb).
+- The default way to determine if a TLP is ready to be launched is to see if the draft has a net five hats; that is to say, five more tropers think it's ready to launch (added a hat) than think it should be discarded (added a bomb).
 The software will allow a launch when there's five hats total, regardless of the net count, and so it's the launcher's responsibility to ensure it's five hats net and that those five hats net actually signify quality.

 - If the TLP lacks hats and you don't know why, you can make a comment to ask what is missing.

 - The general rule of launching is to let the person who proposed the trope launch it, unless they specifically said it was Up for Grabs.
 Do not launch a trope if you haven't contributed to the draft.
 If you see a good draft that's been inactive for a while, give it a TLP Bump and let people weigh in before launching.
 "Rogue launching", or launching a draft that has unresolved issues without participating in the discussion, is frowned upon, and may result in a suspension of TLP privileges.